Brake Bending

 Heaters

-Infrared cal rod, coiled nichrome or ceramic heating elements provide the best heating sources.
+Infrared cal rod, coiled nichrome, or ceramic heating elements provide the best heating sources.
 Gas-fired heaters or convection ovens are not normally used with polycarbonate.
 Uniform heating of the sheet is critical.
 Radiation absorption graphs for polycarbonate are available.
 These graphs help match the emissivity of the heating element with the sheet for the most efficient heat penetration.

 Heating Cycle

 Heating TUFFAK® GP® Polycarbonate Sheet for vacuum forming requires heat penetration to achieve a 350°F to 360°F. The heat required will be higher for more complex shapes.
-When TUFFAK® GP Polycarbonate Sheet reaches forming temperature, uniform “sag" occurs.
+When TUFFAK® GP Polycarbonate Sheet reaches forming temperature, uniform "sag" occurs.
 The amount of sag depends on the size and thickness of the sheet.
 A 12" x 12" x .060" sheet will sag approximately 1".
 A 36" x 36" x .177" sheet may sag 4"- 6" at the center.
-Once uniform temperature has been achieved, timers can accurately reproduce the condition, and part-to-part
+Once the uniform temperature has been achieved, timers can accurately reproduce the condition and maintain part-to-part consistency.

 Procedure: